 Caesar: I have to know for myself.
 I want a better world for me and Theresa.
 You need to be around to see your future grandchildren.
 I’m coming with you.

+AUGUSTUS: … You can’t.
+Don’t be foolish.
+There are dangers beyond anything you’ve ever seen that await beyond the Heremus-

+CAESER: You don’t be so foolish yourself!

+AUGUSTUS: What!?

+CAESER: If there are dangers out there like you speak of there’s no way you can handle them without me!
+That drone back there was already damaged and who knows what would’ve happened if I hadn’t gotten there.
+If you ever want to return back to our camp, to mom… you need my help!

-Augustus: Your mother is going to kill me...but I cannot say no. The dictates of Corydon Deus speak of no greater sacrifice than a son willing to risk his life for other Rediits.
+Augustus: …Your mother is going to kill me...but I cannot say no. The dictates of Corydon Deus speak of no greater sacrifice than a son willing to risk his life for other Rediits.

 Caeser: Our God is a mysterious God whose teachings I don’t understand.
 Even our teachers are vague in their explanations of what happened in the past.
 Did he not destroy our world?
-If this is so, why are you so intent on reviving our God?
+If this is so, why are you so intent on reviving him?

 Augustus (Quiet Pondering): I believe he destroyed our world for its own good, to purify its corruption.
 Even in this age of the Reditus, their technology and corruption pollutes and destroys our world.
 Who’s to say Corydon Deus was wrong?